PANmedia/OnionKnight/README.md

 <strong>Base rules</strong>
 are the defaults.
 They are almost exclusively single element selectors but it could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.
 Essentially, a base style says that wherever this element is on the page, it should look like this.

-including: Resets, Variables, Tag Styles / Basic Typography, (perhaps) non-site-specific modules?
+including: Resets, Variables, Tag Styles / Basic Typography, Non-site-specific Modules

 <em>eg: reset.scss, variables.scss, tags.scss, global-modules.scss</em>